Enjoy sharing your children’s learning with them - every little helps.

 - Give praise for completion of homework

 All children from Year 1 upwards should practise tables for 5 minutes every day please.
-Aim to know all tables up to x12 for the two, three, five and ten times tables.
+Aim to know all tables up to x12 for the two, five and ten times tables.

 Throughout the day children will read for a variety of purposes.
 They will be taught specific reading skills with the teacher and the teacher will also read a variety of quality stories to the children.
 To support this, we recommend that all children read for at least 15 minutes a day before or after school.
 School or home books are suitable.
 Please sign your child’s Reading Record book each time they read.

-Reading records are checked daily and Dojos are given as awards and incentives.
+Reading records are checked weekly and Dojos are given as awards and incentives.

 Some homework might be set in other subjects as part of the half terms Homework Passport.